 - Speak in your normal voice, without shouting and ask them if they can hear you.
 Have them introduce themselves so you can be sure that you can hear each of them.

-- Have fun, use humor, and wear a smile.
+- Have fun, use humor, and smile.
 If you look and sound like you enjoy hosting the webinar your students will be more in tune with what you are saying and sharing.